alex-lechner/PyTorch-SSD/README.md

 2. [Install PyTorch by visiting the website and choosing your specifications.][pytorch-install]

-3. Install OpenCV, NumPy & imageio by execute the following line in your Terminal/Command Prompt:
+3. Install OpenCV, NumPy & imageio by executing the following line in your Terminal/Command Prompt:
     ```sh
     pip install -r requirements.txt
     ```